Starting your ImmyBot Trial

 gwmi Win32_ComputerSystemProduct | select -expand UUID

-This value is static even if you wipe and reload the machine.
+This value is static even if you wipe and reload the machine, although we have VERY rarely seen this value change following a BIOS upgrade or due to a mainboard fault.
 We chose this value instead of Mac Address or Hard Drive serial number because of issues other systems have with USB Ethernet cables and hard drive replacement.
 We did not use serialnumber because we learned that many computers do not have serial numbers.

 In practice, this value works almost too well.
 Machines you just wiped and expect to find in New Computers, are often associated to their pre-wiped computer objects.
 To find them, you often have to search for the serial number of the computer in the Computer List.
 In 0.40.1 we began using the Windows OfflineInstallationID value to identify when an existing computer has been wiped so we can set its status to "Needs Onboarding" which causes it to show up under New Computers as expected.